HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofPolygonTillingOptions.md

 ---
 sourceLang: cs
 sourceHash: abdc6865b16d3659fe5da583bf908abe
-autoTranslated: true
+autoTranslated: false
 ---

 # Cladding options

 Depending on the type of cladding chosen for a particular roof or wall area, the appropriate generator is selected.
-Each type of generator may have a specific control.
+Each type of generator may have its specific controls.

-## Sheet metal strip generator
+## Sheet strips generator

-The sheet metal strip generator places the selected covering along the base of the area.
-The generator can be set for the entire cladding area or, some settings are then available by clicking on an individual strip.
-In the editing mode, the proportion of the total strip area to the sheathed area is always displayed.
+The sheet strips generator places the chosen roofing material along the slope of the surface.
+The generator can be configured for the entire claded area, or some settings are available by clicking on individual strips.
+In editing mode, the proportion of the total area covered by the strips to the clad area is always displayed.

 ![Generator strip tiler](img\generatorStripTiler.png)

-### Laying direction
+### Tilling direction

-It is configurable, choosing from the following types:
+Tilling direction is configurable, choosing from the following types:

 - from the left